 A total of 19 books were sent to Kofile for restoration and encapsulation in January of 2019.
 In June of 2019 the books were received back from the vendor.
 Photostat Probate Minutes Volumes 69-141 which needed a special preservation treatment to keep the pages from sticking to each other.
 This method of creating books was dropped in the 1970's when they realized the unintended consequences when creating the books by using this method.
-We have the 2017 reels of microfilm completed as of the summer of 2019.

-FY 2019-2020 Images for 2018 & 2019 were sent to the State Library for creation of microfilm.
-They have been reviewed and sent for storage to the Texas State Library.
-Images for 2020 are being uploaded to the State Library's FTP site so the State Library is able to download weekly to be able to create film almost immediately instead of waiting to the end of a year.
-This will be the best way to have microfilm created more timely and then sent to us for review before they are placed in a secured climate controlled storage area.
+We have the 2017 reels of microfilm completed as of the spring of 2017.
+Images for 2018 & 2019 were sent to the State Library for creation of microfilm.
+Images for 2020 and beyond will be sent to that the State Library's FTP site so they will be able to download weekly to be able to create film almost immediately instead of waiting to the end of a fiscal year.

-FY 2020-2021

-We have three pallets of criminal tri-fold case folders that we received from the warehouse to be preserved this coming fiscal year.
+For FY 2020-2021 We have three pallets of criminal records that we received from the warehouse that were preserved and reviewed once received.
 These are from the 1800's and early 1900's.
-All marriage licenses need to be on microfilm as well as the birth and death records.
-We have more books and thousands of Probate cases that need to be preserved.
-We will begin this project next year but it may take almost ten years to complete just the thousands of Probate cases.
-Storage is becoming an issue.
-We will need to look at a larger facility to house the preserved county records in the near future.
-We are required by law to keep Commissioner Court records permanently and they continue to grow in size as well.
+Storage room is becoming an issue.
+We will need to look at a larger facility to house the county historical records very soon.
+We are required by law to keep Commissioner Court records permanently as they continue to grow in size.